m-daniela/chat-app/Notes/Final/thesis4.md

 ### Security analyses

-Telegram was actively criticised for using weak or lesser known criptographic primitives in [@mtproto_cca], [@crypto_fails], [@hayk] and for having a "home grown" protocol, but they claim that this combinaton provides better "delivery time and stability" [@mtproto_faq] or that the primitives are "not broken in their implementation" [mtproto_faq].
+Telegram was actively criticised for using weak or lesser known criptographic primitives in [@mtproto_cca], [@crypto_fails], [@hayk] and for having a "home grown" protocol, but they claim that this combinaton provides better "delivery time and stability" [@mtproto_faq] or that the primitives are "not broken in their implementation" [@mtproto_faq].
 In the following, the known and serious vulnerabilities are presented, along with possible mitigations.

 [@mtproto_cca] explores two theoretical attacks showing that MTProto is not IND CCA secure and it does not satisfy the properties of authenticated encryption because the the padding is not checked for integrity during decryption.
 Therefore, one can create two different ciphertexts that decrypt to the same plaintext.